sanajamkatel/sanajamkatel.github.io/README.md

 **Sadhana Jamkatel (Sana)**
 - **Computer Science Student** at North Central College
-- **Creative Developer** with a passion for innovative design and user experience
 - **Mentorship Advocate** committed to inclusive tech and supporting underrepresented developers
 - **Open to Opportunities** in DevOps, Software Engineering, and Creative Development roles